 Field-hunting tip

-Look in hydrothermal veins in carbonatites country — that is the host setting where desautelsite typically forms.
+Look in hydrothermal veins in carbonatites country, the host setting where desautelsite typically forms.
 If you start seeing calcite, dolomite, magnetite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, or aggregates habit, so train your eye for that shape before scanning the outcrop.